nlouie/EC521_Fitbit/docs/final_report.md

 You should see the extraction results in output.txt and in your console.

-If you recieve an error with oauth then the token may be expired.
+If you receive an error with oauth then the token may be expired.

 ##### Disclaimer